hantsy/spring-r2dbc-sample/docs/data-r2dbc.md

 }

 ```
-In above codes,  a `@EnableTransactionManagement` is added to the configuration to activate the reactive transaction management support, to use `@Transactional` annotation, you have to declare a `ReactiveTransactionManager` bean.
-Spring provides a `R2dbcTransactionManager`.
-As described in the former post, a `ConnectionFactoryInitializer` bean is declared to initialize the table schema and sample data.
+In above codes,  the `@EnableTransactionManagement` annotation on the configuration class is used to activate the reactive transaction management support.
+To use `@Transactional` annotation, you have to declare a `ReactiveTransactionManager` bean, Spring provides an implementation for R2dbc - `R2dbcTransactionManager`.
+As described in the former post, a `ConnectionFactoryInitializer` bean is declared here to initialize the table schema and sample data.

-In Spring Boot applications, simply configure the **spring.r2dbc.url**, **spring.r2dbc.username**, **spring.r2dbc.password** properties, Spring boot will autoconfigure these for you.
+> In Spring Boot applications, simply configure the **spring.r2dbc.url**, **spring.r2dbc.username**, **spring.r2dbc.password** properties, Spring boot will autoconfigure these for you.
 Of course you can customize your own configuration by subclassing `AbstractR2dbcConfiguration`, check [my example config fragment](https://github.com/hantsy/spring-r2dbc-sample/blob/master/boot/src/main/java/com/example/demo/DemoApplication.java#L236-L261).

 Next, we can use Spring Data R2dbc's specific `EntityTemplate` or `R2dbcRepository`  to perform CRUD operations on databases.

-## EntityTemplate
+## R2dbcEntityTemplate

-The `EntityTemplate` is a lightweight wrapper of `DatabaseClient` , but it provides type safe operations and fluent query APIs instead of literal SQL queries.
+The `R2dbcEntityTemplate` is a lightweight wrapper of `DatabaseClient` , but it provides type safe operations and fluent query APIs instead of literal SQL queries.

-A `EntityTemplate` bean is declared in the  `AbstractR2dbcConfiguration` class.
+A `R2dbcEntityTemplate` bean is declared in the  `AbstractR2dbcConfiguration` class.
 So  you can inject it directly.

 ```java
 @Component